 All courses offered at Centerville High School are open to all students regardless of race, creed, sex, marital status, national origin, ability or disability providing prerequisites have been met.
-Policy reference 505.1, 603.13.
-In addition to the courses offered at the high school curriculum, the following options are also available to students at Centerville High School.
+(Policy reference 505.1, 603.13).

 Dances

 Dances will be held at a location approved by the administration.
 Dances are open to high school students and their dates, who must also be of high school age or older, not to exceed 20 years of age.
 The high school students who bring dates are responsible for their dates' behavior.
 All school dances are over by 12:00 midnight regardless of starting time unless the school administration approves an extension.
 Dances are closed.
 Once a student leaves, he/she will not be allowed to return.
 At dances, all school rules are in effect.
 The dance policy also applies to Prom.